LuiGGi629/zadania/README.md

 ## Starting with a vowel

 3. Function that accepts a list of names and returns a new list containing all names that start with a vowel.

+## Power List By Index

+4. Function that accepts a list of numbers and returns a new list that contains each number raised to the i-th power where i is the index of that number in the given list.